-We will connect our students and alumni with opportunities for professional development, including employment with allied organizations, through the Career Services Program and distribution of information about compelling opportunities.
+We will connect our students and alumni with opportunities for professional development, including volunteer opportunities and employment with allied organizations, through the Career Services Program and distribution of information about compelling opportunities.

-We will effectively utilize our special consultative status with the United Nations to ensure that the drug policy reform movement is represented at the 2016 UNGASS, through the Fall 2015 Model UNGASS event, and at other UN events where drug policy is a central topic.
+We will effectively utilize our special consultative status with the United Nations to ensure that the youth voice of the drug policy reform movement is represented at the 2016 UNGASS, through the Fall 2015 Model UNGASS event, and at other UN events where drug policy is a central topic.

-We will continue to facilitate active youth participation at critical conferences and events, such as the Drug Policy Alliance’s biennial Reform Conference.
+We will continue to facilitate active youth participation at relevant conferences and events, such as the Drug Policy Alliance’s biennial Reform Conference.